samsquire/multiversion-concurrency-control/README.md

 # multiversion-concurrency-control

 This repository is where I do experimental work on concurrency and parallelism problems.
+In this repository:

+* Raft implementation
+* Multithreaded multiversion concurrency control
+* Left Right Concurrency control with Hashmaps
+* A parallel actor interpreter programmed with its own assembly
+* 4 variations of a multithreaded parallel actor implementations
+* Concurrent looping (parallel mapreduce for nested loops)
+* A multiconsumer multiproducer ringbuffer which is threadsafe This is inspired by [Alexander Krizhanovsky](https://www.linuxjournal.com/content/lock-free-multi-producer-multi-consumer-queue-ring-buffer)

 The headline implementation is a multithreaded multiversion concurrency control solution which handles safe and concurrent access to a database of integers without locking.
 We timestamp read events and check if there is any read event with a timestamp that is higher than us, in which case, we restart our transaction.